serverless/dashboard/docs/product/upgrade-guide.md

 things you will need to do to upgrade to the latest Serverless Console.

 ## Action Items
 - You MUST remove `console: true` from all `serverless.yml` files.
+Deployments with `console: true` in the `serverless.yml` will fail if you are on version older than 3.24.0 of the Serverless Framework.
+Deployments with `console: true` in the `serverless.yml` will succeed, but present a deprecation warning if you are on version 3.24.0 or newer of the Serverless Framework.
 - You SHOULD remove `org: <org>` from all `severless.yml` files, if you are not also using Serverless Dashboard.
-- You MUST upgrade Serverless Framework to version 3.24.0 or greater with `npm i serverless --global`.
+- You MUST upgrade Serverless Framework to version 3.24.0 or new with `npm i serverless -g`.
+This version is required to upgrade to the new Serverless Console version.
-- You MUST run `serverless --console`, or visit https://console.serverless.com, to reconnect your AWS account.
+- You MUST visit https://console.serverless.com to reconnect your AWS account.

 ## FAQ